Daily Fantasy Site Reviews

 It might be a little difficult to wrap your head around, but fantasy sports actually aren't anything new.
 The idea of fantasy leagues has been around for decades.
 Originally, this genre was known as rotisserie leagues, or a roto league, and they primarily dealt with a sport like baseball.
 It wasn't until fantasy hooked up with the NFL that it really got its start in the mainstream as a big-time sport.

 Over the past couple of years, fantasy has hit an all-time high.
-You can bet on the NFL, CFB, NBA, MLB, NHL, NASCAR, the PGA, Esports, and much more.
-Fantasy sports is also 100% legal in the USA, considered a game based on skill, so people are flocking to these sites in large numbers.
+You can bet on the NFL, NCAAF, NBA, MLB, NHL, NASCAR, the PGA, Esports, and much more.
+Fantasy sports are also 100% legal in most US states, so many members flock to these sites.
 Lastly, these big-name sites are paying out millions of dollars a year to fantasy owners who know their stuff, so people are following the money.
-The industry is experiencing rapid growth, and by this time next year you should expect another two dozen fantasy websites to pop up offering you daily fantasy leagues and big money.
+The industry is experiencing rapid growth, and by this time next year, you should expect another two dozen fantasy websites to pop up, offering you daily fantasy leagues and big money.

 Quick Ways to Learn a Lot about Fantasy Sports